Ghost (Marvel Comics): The Accutech Merger

-Sometime after this, Ghost was hired by Carrington Pax, a leading executive of the Roxxon Oil Corporation, to destroy Accutech Research and Development.
-Accutech was trying to develop a beta particle generator and when they refused to sell it to Roxxon, the Ghost was hired to drive Accutech into bankruptcy.
-Tony Stark was interested in acquiring Accutech's technology and bought the company.
-Investigating a disturbance at the new facility as Iron Man, he first met the Ghost.
-Iron Man managed to drive the Ghost from Accutech, but the Ghost swore that he would have his revenge on Iron Man's employer, Tony Stark.

-For the next few weeks, Tony Stark spent all his free time modifying his armor.
-Sometimes, for extra security, he would sleep in his armor, too.
-When Pax and the other executives at Roxxon heard that the Ghost had gone rogue, they feared his actions would make the company look bad, so they called in Spymaster to take care of him.
-After a fierce battle at Stark Enterprises, the Ghost killed Spymaster.
-Using a modified version of his intangibility circuits, the Ghost made Spymaster materialize in a wall.
-The shock caused Spymaster's whole body to shut down, and he was believed dead.
+Sometime after this, Ghost is hired by Carrington Pax, a leading executive of the Roxxon Oil Corporation, to destroy Accutech Research and Development.
+Accutech had been trying to develop a beta particle generator and when they refused to sell it to Roxxon, Ghost was hired to drive Accutech into bankruptcy.
+Tony Stark is interested in acquiring Accutech's technology and buys out the company.
+Investigating a disturbance at the new facility as Iron Man, he first encounters Ghost, who swears revenge against Stark.
+When Pax and the other executives at Roxxon learn that Ghost has gone rogue, they fear his actions would make the company look bad, so they hire Spymaster to take care of him.
+After a fierce battle at Stark Enterprises, Ghost kills Spymaster.
 (Note: It was shown years later in the pages of Dark Reign: Made Men #1 that Spymaster had faked his death.)

-Tony finally took the offensive against the Ghost.
-He set up a trap and the Ghost walked right into it.
-After a short battle between Iron Man and the Ghost, Iron Man cornered the Ghost in the room with the beta particle generator.
-He had it turned on so he could see the cloaked Ghost better, since radiation from the generator would cause interference in the Ghost's sophisticated tech-suit.
-However, prolonged exposure to the generator was fatal, and Iron Man did not want to stay in the room for too long.
-But the Ghost had sworn to bring down Stark Enterprises and nothing, not even the chance of dying, would stop him.
-As he tried to reach the generator to destroy it, the intense heat from his overloading costume caused the floor to melt and the Ghost fell through.
-As Iron Man searched for him, all he found of the Ghost was his burnt costume.
-Still, Tony did not believe that the Ghost was dead.
+Iron Man confronts Ghost in a room with a beta particle generator, which interferes with Ghost's suit and will prove fatal with prolonged exposure.
+As Ghost tries to reach the generator to destroy it, he falls through the floor and is presumed dead.